shubh-ng/minor/README.md

 ## Step 6: Copy files inside java folder which is inside web folder
 ## Step 7: Paste these files inside source packages of netbeans created project
 ## Step 8: Add jar file for mysql-connector-java-5.1.23-bin.java inside libraries
+## Step 9: This step is also important, go to your mysql database software and make a database named 'onlinetest' and make sure that your mysql username is root and password is nothing, otherwise go to model/Dbcon.java file from the downloaded project and change your credentials accordingly
+## Step 10: Go to schema/Schema.java and decomment main method inside it, and run that file so as to make all the tables inside your database

 ## And run the project
 # It's all done!